biolink/biolink-model/docs/index.md

      * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label
      * [TaxonomicRank](TaxonomicRank.md) - A descriptor for the rank within a taxonomic classification.
 Example instance: TAXRANK:0000017 (kingdom)
      * [UnclassifiedOntologyClass](UnclassifiedOntologyClass.md) - this is used for nodes that are taken from an ontology but are not typed using an existing biolink class
+ * [OrganismTaxonToEntityAssociation](OrganismTaxonToEntityAssociation.md) - An association between an organism taxon and another entity
  * [Outcome](Outcome.md) - An entity that has the role of being the consequence of an exposure event.
 This is an abstract mixin grouping of various categories of possible biological or non-biological (e.g. clinical) outcomes.
  * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease
  * [PathologicalEntityMixin](PathologicalEntityMixin.md) - A pathological (abnormal) structure or process.